nervosnetwork/rfcs/rfcs/0003-ckb-vm/0003-ckb-vm.md

 Contract starts from main function in the ELF formatted contract file, arguments are passed in via standard argc and argv.
 When main returns 0, the contract is treated as success.
 Note that due to space consideration, we might not store full inputs and outputs data in argv.
 Instead, we might just provide metadata in argv, and leverages additional libraries and syscalls to support input/output loading.
 This way the runtime cost can be minimized.
 CKB VM is a strict single-threaded model, contract can ship with coroutines of their own.

 For simplicity, CKB doesn't support floating point numbers for now.
-Even though CKB only supports single thread, A standard extension for atomic operations is still provided due to the widespread use of rv32imac(for example, Rust uses rv32imac by default)
+Even though CKB only supports single thread, A standard extension for atomic operations is still provided due to the widespread use of rv64imac.

 ## Libraries and bootloader